OpenElements/open-elements-website/content/posts/2024-01-18-performance-of-java-logging.md

 ---
 outdated: false
 showInBlog: true
-title: "Software Development: Performance of Java Logging"
+title: "Performance of Java Logging"
 date: 2024-01-18
 author: hendrik
 excerpt: "For Java, there is an abundance of different logging libraries and possibilities to output log messages.
 But which of them are really performant?"